TheSpyGeek/procedural-stylization/README.md

 You have to load in the first node 'AdvancedGBuffers' of models.
 You have some models in the folder  ```gratin/data/models/```

-## The last node of the pipeline 'stylization_vX' does not display anything.
+## The last node of the pipeline stylization_vX does not display anything.

 Check if you have changed the path of your shader in the ```stylization_vX..cpp``` to your path (as in the [section Compile procedural node](#compile-procedural-node))